Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times: Introduction

-We suspect, however, that AST is a physically intrinsic concept, not just an algorithmic one.
-Analogously to Lyapunov exponents, which encode the timescale for small perturbations to double, the AST should encode the timescale for \emph{extreme values of some target variable} to \emph{maximize in variability}.
-This statement is heuristic, and our primary goal here is to propose some concrete definitions for it that, like Lyapunov exponents, are intrinsic to the system and don't depend on arbitrary algorithmic choices.
-To achieve this goal of defining AST, and to measure it for a range of target variables (which AST may depend on), we have to take on a secondary goal of developing an efficient measuring stick for AST that is likewise independent of algorithmic pecularities.
-These are our two major contributions.
+We suspect that the optimal AST is closely related to a physically intrinsic quantity that is not particular to a given algorithm.
+Analogously to Lyapunov exponents, which encode the timescale for small perturbations to double, the optimal AST should encode the timescale for \emph{extreme values of some target variable} to \emph{maximize in variability}.
+This statement is heuristic, and a primary goal here is to propose some quantities that are very close to the optimal AST and that, like Lyapunov exponents, are intrinsic to the system and don't depend on arbitrary algorithmic choices.
+We propose and evaluate several candidates, including \emph{entropy} and \emph{expected improvement}: two functionals of ensemble distributions which are drawn from reinforcement learning.